BorjaRequena/step/README.md

 <a href="https://doi.org/10.5281/zenodo.7480413"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.7480413.svg" alt="DOI"></a>

-STEP is a machine learning model able to predict the diffusion properties of a pointwise level.
-This means that STEP produces a prediction for every frame of the input trajectory, leveraging multiple ML blocks to account for the different properties normal and anomalous diffusion trajectories have.
-The model was originally developed for the [Inferring pointwise diffusion properties of single trajectories with deep learning](https://arxiv.org/abs/2302.00410).
+STEP is a machine learning pipeline to study time-dependent diffusion properties.
+STEP predicts the diffusion properties of input trajectories at every time step, allowing us to see where changes in the diffusive behaviour occur (if it changes).

+The method was originally developed for the paper [Inferring pointwise diffusion properties of single trajectories with deep learning](https://arxiv.org/abs/2302.00410).

-The repository is still under construction though.
-We will fill in the tutorials and format the documentation after the initial submission. :)
+The repository is still under construction.
+We will provide the tutorials and the trained models to reproduce the experimental results upon paper acceptance.

 # Cite us